systemctl enable getty@.service prefdm.service getty.target \ rc-local.service remote-fs.target graphical.target(The last "graphical.target" entry comes from a second message and will resolve the common "Failed to load configuration for default.target" problem).

 Each plugin could test for the presence of AVM1 or AVM2 code in a given SWF file, though, so it is theoretically possible for Gnash and Lightspark to co-exist and allow users to view both generations of Flash content.
 Marek Aaron Sapota pointed out on the Gnash mailing list that the Chrome and Chromium browsers allow both plugins to be installed simultaneously, but that Firefox becomes "confused" in the same situation — even if one of the plugins is disabled.

-in SWF files, and calls the Gnash program if it uses AVM1 (assuming it detects that Gnash is installed).
+Progress on that front came on August 2, when Pignotti released Lightspark 0.4.2.2.
+This release of the plugin tests for the virtual machine version in SWF files, and calls the Gnash program if it uses AVM1 (assuming it detects that Gnash is installed).
 Consequently, a user could install the Lightspark plugin and Gnash standalone player, not install the Gnash plugin, and play Flash content using both AVM1 and AVM2, seamlessly.